gulp-cookery/gulp-chef/README.md

 You can apply the "`plugin`" keyword to any gulp plugin that takes 0 or 1 parameter and returns a stream or a promise.
 Plugins must be installed using `npm install`.

-Don't get this confused with [plugins for gulp-chef](#using-plugins), that stand for "Cascading Configurable Recipe for Gulp", or "gulp-ccr" for sort.
+Don't get this confused with [plugins for gulp-chef](#using-plugins), that stand for "Cascading Configurable Recipe for Gulp", or "gulp-ccr" for short.

 ### Passing Configuration Values